 This is an obvious no-brainer, but deserves its own spot in the limelight.
-We all know that elk need three things: food, water shelter.
-If you can find all three of those in close proximity you will generally find elk or elk sign.
-Even if something looks incredible on your maps it’s always important to keep one thing in mind when in the field: “Elk are where you find them.”
+We all know that elk need three things: food, water and shelter.
+If you can find all three of those in close proximity, you will generally find elk or elk sign.
+Even if something looks incredible on your map, it’s always important to keep one thing in mind when in the field: “Elk are where you find them.”
 Stay flexible while hunting.
-If you aren’t seeing sign then move.
+If you aren’t seeing sign, then move.

 Again, this is another no-brainer, but locating areas with less road activity will increase the likelihood of finding elk.
 The average hunter in Montana will generally not venture much more than a mile or mile and a half from a road — even less, if the going is tough.
 Western Montana is full of closed logging and mining roads; these can be excellent options for accessing deep basins, but will also draw some attention.
 In my experience, most hunters utilizing these closed roads will simply walk the roads and bugle.
 Getting off the beaten path could lead to some exciting action.